 Since the display of individual events in this view might be quite small, you can tap a day to display an accordion with all that day’s individual events; tap an event in the accordion to see its details.

 List view displays all your events in a scrolling list format.

-Note: Unlike the List view in the Mac version of BusyCal, List view in BusyCal for iOS is not customizable, with the sole exception that you can turn “Show Notes in List View” on or off in Settings > View Preferences.
-When this is turned on, any text in the Notes field appears underneath the title of the event or to do in the list.
+Note: Unlike the List view in the Mac version of BusyCal, List view in BusyCal for iOS is not customizable, with the sole exception that you can turn “Show Notes in List View” on or off in Settings > View Settings.
+When this is turned on, any text in the Notes field appears underneath the title of the event or task in the list.